matt-s-clark/godot-gdextension-opencv/README.md

 You may want to set some extra Godot parameters to start the editor somewhere convenient.
 For example:

     /Applications/Godot\ 4.2.2.app/Contents/MacOS/Godot -e --screen 1 --position 0,0 -w --resolution 3240x2160

+## MacOS (Intel)

+Intel setup is the same as for ARM, except the scons `arch` parameter when compiling.

+To compile, make sure you are in the project root folder:

+    scons platform=macos arch=x86_64 disable_exceptions=false

 # Troubleshooting